gde-pass/roger-skyline-1/README.md

 3. Setup Denial Of Service Attack with ufw
       -limit SSH : `sudo ufw limit 50683/tcp`

-> What this does is rate limit that port to 6 new connection per ip per 30 seconds.
       -limit http `sudo vim  /etc/ufw/before.rules`

 And add the following lines: